 Benefits of Going in for Bloomberg Aptitude Test

-Bloomberg terminals across 3500 universities in more than 60 countries offer BAT, making it highly accessible for an average student.
-After completing the exam, student scores are listed on the Bloomberg Institute Talent Search database which can be accessed by prospective employers from the Bloomberg website or through Bloomberg Professional Service from almost any part of the world.
-It is also important to note that the database does not reveal complete details of individuals and offers only selective information.
+Bloomberg terminals across 3500 universities in more than 60 countries offer BAT to make it highly accessible for an average student.
+Later completing the exam, student scores are listed on the Bloomberg Institute Talent Search database.
+In addition, prospective employers access the Bloomberg website or Bloomberg Professional Service from any part of the world.
+However, it is also evident that the database does not reveal complete details of individuals and discloses selective information.

-Potential employers usually search for prospects based on a number of parameters and on finding an interesting prospect, they can request the details of the candidate and it is only on approval of the candidate that additional information could be made available.
-This gives a rare freedom of choice to test participants, allowing them to choose who can access their information and if they retake the test, earlier as well as updated scores are recorded to let users track progress made over time.
+Potential employers usually search for prospects based on many parameters.
+On finding an interesting opportunity, they can request the candidate’s details.
+Depending on the candidate’s approval, additional information is made available.
+That gives rare freedom of choice to test participants and allows them to choose who can access their data.
+If a candidate retakes the test, the earlier and updated scores are recorded to track progress periodically.

-Another unique advantage afforded by BAT is that people from non-financial backgrounds who might not find finance an interesting field, not feel confident enough or do not know how to begin working on necessary skills or look for opportunities can sit for BAT exam and answer these questions for themselves.
-They would not only be able to assess their individual skills and capabilities in specific areas of finance but could also be approached by potential employers with some attractive opportunities.
-A number of such employer-employee matches have been facilitated through BAT which might have not been possible otherwise.
+The other unique advantage afforded by BAT is that people from non-financial backgrounds who might not find finance an interesting field, do not feel confident, or are not aware of how to begin working on necessary skills or look for opportunities can appear for the BAT exam and answer these questions.
+As a result, they will assess their skills and capabilities in specific areas of finance.
+Potential employers could also approach them with some attractive opportunities.
+Some such employer-employee matches have been facilitated through BAT; otherwise, this might not have been possible.

-Top scorers could also be invited to the Bloomberg Summer Intern Challenge, which feature international panels and offer interesting networking opportunities for participants.
-A number of past participants recommend taking the test simply to be able to find out whether one has what it takes to be in finance and for the kind of career opportunities it might afford in terms of internships and entry-level positions with investment banks, hedge funds or insurance companies.
+Top scorers can also be invited to the Bloomberg Summer Intern Challenge which features international panels and offers interesting networking opportunities for participants.
+In addition, many past participants recommend taking the test to examine finance and the kind of career opportunities it might afford in terms of internships and entry-level positions with investment banks, hedge funds, or insurance companies.